SvetLuna-Lab/-Clinical-risk-scorer-demo-/README.md

 ## Overview (English)

-This repository contains a small **end-to-end ML demo** for clinical risk scoring on tabular patient data.
+This repository contains a small **end-to-end ML demo** for clinical risk scoring on synthetic tabular patient data.

 Core idea:

-- we have a tabular dataset of synthetic patients (age, vitals, basic lab values, simple flags like `smoker`, `diabetes`, etc.);
+- we generate a **synthetic patient dataset** (age, BMI, blood pressure, simple risk factors);
-- we define a binary target such as **"high complication risk" / "needs hospitalisation"**;
+- define a binary target `high_risk` using a hidden formula (for demo purposes only);
-- we build a reproducible ML pipeline in Python:
+- build a **reproducible ML pipeline** in Python:
-  - data generation / loading,
+  - data generation and loading,
   - feature preprocessing (scikit-learn pipeline),
-  - model training (Logistic Regression / Random Forest),
+  - model training and evaluation,
-  - evaluation (ROC AUC, PR AUC, confusion matrix),
-  - simple FastAPI endpoint `/predict` that returns a `risk_score` for one patient.
+  - metrics logging to JSON,
+  - a minimal FastAPI service exposing `/predict`.

-All configuration (features, model type, paths) is stored in `configs/default.yaml`.
-Models and metrics are saved to `models/` and `metrics/` for later inspection.
+All configuration (data paths, features, target, model type and params) is stored in `configs/default.yaml`.
+Models and metrics are saved to `models/` and `metrics/`.

-The dataset is **fully synthetic** and does not contain any real medical data.
+The dataset is **fully synthetic** and does **not** contain any real medical data.
 The goal of this project is to demonstrate an **engineering-grade ML pipeline** rather than to build a clinically validated tool.